 A hop, skip and a drive over the mountains brings you to the fishing village of Latchi, on the Northside of the island.
 From here, hire a boat from Latchi Watersports (you will need a drivers license) and turn left out of the marina, and zip along the water for 20-30 minutes until you reach the unimaginably beautiful Blue Lagoon.
 You simply won't believe how blue the water is, it is simply stunning.

-You'll get back to Latchi for lunch and there are a lot of really cute restaurants along the marina where you can get a bite to eat.
+Alternatively, you'll get back to Latchi still with time for lunch and there are a lot of really cute restaurants along the marina where you can get a bite to eat.
 I love going to Nicandros.

 5. Have lunch by the harbour in Paphos